 4. Enter your business address.
 Enter your street address so Google can locate your business and show it on Google maps.
 You cannot use a PO Box for this step: It has to be a street address.

-If your business doesn’t have a bricks and mortar shopfront, and you don’t want people to see your address (e.g. a home business), then enter your address into the form as normal but before you click next, tick the box that says, “I deliver goods to my customers”.
+If your business doesn’t have a bricks and mortar shopfront, and you don’t want people to see your address (e.g. a home business), then enter your address into the form but before you click next, tick the box that says, “I deliver goods to my customers”.

 This makes a second box appear underneath that says “Hide my address (It’s not a store)” which will hide your address from the search results and only shows your suburb and postcode.

 5. Specify your delivery/service area.
 If you have ticked the deliver goods button on the address form, you will be taken to an additional screen to specify your delivery/service area.

 You can set this area either by selecting specific locations such as Queensland or Australia.
 Once this is set, click next.